rdrachenberg/todo-backend/README.md

 ```

 ## Congratulations!
-The ToDo Backend Express application is now up and running.
+The Todo backend Express application is now up and running.